-- 1. The scope was expanded to include actuarial services for all programs that provide benefits for LTC, including actuarial services related to hybrid products, public programs, and long-range financial projections of Medicaid programs. - 2.
+1. The scope was expanded to include actuarial services for all programs that provide benefits for LTC, including actuarial services related to hybrid products, public programs, and long-range financial projections of Medicaid programs.
+The title was changed from "Long-Term Care Insurance" to "Long-Term Care" to reflect this expansion.

+- 2. The scope was modified to clarify that reviewing actuarial services is included. - 3.
 General ASOPs that have been revised or adopted since the last revision of ASOP No. 18, and that affect the actuarial services provided to LTC benefits programs, have been accounted for.